Grades 6 to 10 IB Curriculum

-In Making Art: Real and Unreal, students build on the knowledge and skills learnt in the previous years course through more challenging projects, as well as greater freedom to solve them.
-Their growing confidence and independence is fostered through art-making activities that challenge their understanding of how we can experience, interpret and represent the world around us, emphasizing the importance careful observation, visual perceptual skills, and thoughtful mark-making as essential descriptive tools.
+In the “Ways of Seeing” course, students build on the knowledge and skills learnt in the previous years course through more challenging projects, as well as greater freedom to solve them.
+Their growing confidence and independence is fostered through art-making activities that challenge their understanding of how we can experience, interpret and represent the world around us, emphasizing the importance of careful observation, visual perceptual skills, and thoughtful mark-making as essential descriptive tools.
 Risk taking is encouraged as students expand their artmaking repertoire using traditional art-making media as well as learning to use and apply new and innovative media and digital technologies.
-The later experience transports students art-making into digitally augmented and virtual reality environments, expanding their vocabulary of possible tools, techniques and purposes for the making and exhibiting of artworks.
-Units include “The Feel of the City” and “Real and Imagined.”

 How Art Tells Stories

 Images and objects tell stories.
-Stories that we can identify with, learn from, inspire and challenge our assumptions, providing us with a different viewpoints and understandings of the world.
-This course further explores how meaning and personal expression is imbued into images and objects by artists and designers.
+Stories that we can identify with, learn from, inspire and challenge our assumptions, providing us with different viewpoints and understandings of the world.
+The ‘How art tells stories’ course further explores how meaning and personal expression is imbued into images and objects by artists and designers.
 Students explore art through different lenses to gain insights into the context in which artworks have been made, the motives that compelled artists to make them, and how they might be relevant to us today.
-Art-making activities, including sculpture and printmaking, encourage students to draw from their imagination, personal experiences and cultural and community identity, challenging students to make artworks with more sophisticated conceptual thinking and techniques.
-Units include “Power Objects” and “Where I Belong.”
+Art-making activities, including sculpture and printmaking, encourage students to draw from their imagination, personal experiences and cultural and community identity, challenging students to make artworks with more sophisticated conceptual thinking and techniques in 2D and 3D art forms.

 Artists and Their Worlds

-In the ‘Artist’s and their World’ course, students investigate the work and practice of specific focus artists, delving deep into their unique idiosyncratic approach to art-making.
-Students investigate how they develop a personal expressive visual language that may; borrow from past traditions and conventions, align with contemporary practices, or challenge our expectations and understanding of art through their, choice of subject matter, use of materials, or their chosen modes of representation and display.
+In the “Artist’s and their Worlds” course, students investigate the work and practice of specific focus artists, delving deep into their unique idiosyncratic approach to art-making.
+Students investigate how they develop a personal expressive visual language that may; borrow from past traditions and conventions, align with contemporary practices, or challenge our expectations and understanding of art through their choice of subject matter, use of materials, or their chosen modes of representation and display.

-This course aims to excite students through the breadth of creative exploration while building technical skills and a sense of self as artist.
-Through learning about the work of others, students will learn to use tools for critical analysis to interpret artworks and inspire them to independently apply a creative process to produce a artworks that begin to explore and develop their own unique visual voice.
-Art-making activities include mixed-media works on paper, sculpture and painting.
+This course aims to excite students through the breadth of creative exploration while building technical skills and a sense of self-as-artist.
+Through learning about the work of others, students will learn to use tools for critical analysis to interpret artworks and inspire them to independently apply a creative process to produce artworks that begin to explore and develop their own unique visual voice.

 Specific units of study include: